 Lastly, algaecides are chemicals that kill algae in water.
 You buy algaecides locally at several local farm stores including Southern AG or online.
 In the mountains, be sure to test your pond’s pH prior to using copper products.

-Many pond owners find it easier and more effective to hire a pond contractor to manage their pond.
-We have a local contractor that works on ponds if you need a local person to manage your pond: Mountain Lake and Pond at (828) 421-8783.
+Some pond owners such as HOAs find it easier and more effective to hire a pond contractor to manage their pond.